Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cad-integration.md

 ## Changing your Account Secret ID

 Sometimes, you may wish to change your secret ID.
-If you do so from the [Settings page](https://info.sonorancad.com/sonoran-cad/api-integration/getting-started/account-secret-id), you must use the `/changesecret <new key>` command or the bot will remove all your permissions on Sonoran CAD (if the optional security setting below is enabled).
+If you do so, you must run `/linkme` again or the bot will remove all your permissions on Sonoran CAD (if the optional security setting below is enabled).

 ## Optional Security Setting